Para-abelian varieties and Albanese maps: Introduction

 It is natural to ask for \emph{algebraic constructions} of Albanese varieties and Albanese maps, say for projective varieties, that extend to general proper schemes $X$ over arbitrary ground fields $k$, and beyond.
 It quickly became clear that such a generalization is possible: Matsusaka \cite{Matsusaka 1953} and Serre \cite{Serre 1960} constructed the Albanese map in the classical language of algebraic varieties, by regarding them as universal maps to abelian varieties, compare also the discussion of Esnault, Srinivas and Viehweg \cite{Esnault; Srinivas; Viehweg 1992}.
 Grothendieck used Picard schemes and Poincar\'e sheaves to obtain Albanese maps, as outlined in \cite{FGA V}, and \cite{FGA VI}, Section 3.
 The representability of the Picard functor was extended to arbitrary proper schemes by Murre \cite{Murre 1964}.

 In the absence of rational points, however, notorious complications arise and Albanese maps take values in \emph{principal homogeneous spaces} rather than abelian varieties.
 These problems become even more pronounced over imperfect fields of characteristic $p>0$: To our best knowledge, the existence of Albanese map, and its base-change behavior, is only established for geometrically integral proper schemes, or more generally for geometrically reduced and geometrically connected proper schemes, compare the discussions of Conrad \cite{Conrad 2017} and Wittenberg \cite{Wittenberg 2008}.
-Also see Achter, Casalaina-Martin and Vial \cite{Achter; Casalaina-Martin; Vial 2019} for non-proper $X$.
+Also see Achter, Casalaina-Martin and Vial \cite{Achter; Casalaina-Martin; Vial 2022} (formerly the appendix in the preprint \cite{Achter; Casalaina-Martin; Vial 2019}), and \cite{Schroeer 2022} for non-proper $X$.

+After the completion of the present work, we learned that Albanese maps where also constructed in the setting of algebraic stacks by Brochard (\cite{Brochard 2021}, Section 7 and 8).
+They take values in commutative group stacks that combine abelian varieties and finite group schemes, and exist under the condition that $\Pic^\tau_{X/k}$ is proper (loc.\ cit.
+Theorem 8.1).
+The main advances of our work is the removal of the properness assumption, together with a systematic development of the theory of para-abelian varieties and their relation to Picard scheme, which allows for a very geometric treatment of the subject.

 The goal of this paper is to settle such issues, by systematically working in the \emph{relative setting} over some base scheme $S$, and also to use \emph{algebraic spaces} rather than schemes.
 Recall that algebraic spaces are important generalization of schemes introduced by Michael Artin.
 Roughly speaking, they take over the role of Moishezon spaces from complex geometry.
 However, their definition is much more indirect: algebraic spaces are contravariant functors $X:(\Aff/S)\ra(\Set)$ that satisfy the sheaf axiom with respect to the \'etale topology, and are also otherwise closely related to schemes.
 Notions like the underlying topological space $|X|$ or the structure sheaf $\O_X$ still exist but lose much of their immediate significance, in comparison to the schematic situation.